tr3ck3r/linklight/exercises/networking_selfpaced/exercises/3-0-templates/README.md

 PLAY [GENERATE OS REPORT FROM ROUTERS] *****************************************

 TASK [ENSURE REPORTS FOLDER] ***************************************************
-[DEPRECATION WARNING]: Distribution Ubuntu 18.04 on host rtr1 should use /usr/bin/python3, but is using /usr/bin/python for backward compatibility with prior Ansible releases.
-A future Ansible release will default to using the discovered platform python for this host.
-See https://docs.ansible.com/ansible/ 2.9/reference_appendices/interpreter_discovery.html for more information.
-This feature will be removed in version 2.12.
-Deprecation warnings can be disabled by setting deprecation_warnings=False in ansible.cfg.
 ok: [rtr1]

 TASK [GATHER ROUTER FACTS] *****************************************************
-[WARNING]: default value for `gather_subset` will be changed to `min` from `!config` v2.11 onwards
 ok: [rtr3]
 ok: [rtr1]
 ok: [rtr4]